Frederick I, Duke of Württemberg: Career

 Frederick visited various courts in Germany, Denmark, Hungary, Austria, France, Italy and England.
-Frederick signed the Formula of Concord of 1577 and the Book of Concord of 1580.
+He signed the Formula of Concord of 1577 and the Book of Concord of 1580.

-In 1592, he was heir apparent to the dukedom of Württemberg when he visited Windsor and other English cities.
+In 1592, Frederick was heir apparent to the dukedom of Württemberg when he visited Windsor and other English cities.
 He desired to become a Knight of the Garter and repeatedly solicited Queen Elizabeth for the honor.
 After he had inherited the dukedom and become more prominent, she admitted him to the order.
 In a calculated slight, he was not informed of his admission in time to attend the investiture in spring 1597, the ceremony for which The Merry Wives of Windsor was written.
 Comic references to Mömpelgard's earlier visit and his absence from Windsor intended for the play's first audience, taken from the first private performance, appear in the First Folio edition of the play.
 These references were not included in the 1602 Quarto derived from public theatrical production.

 On 4 October 1603 he was invested in the Order of the Garter by a delegation of James VI and I. Sir Robert Spencer and William Dethick brought him the insignia of the order.
 His councillor Benjamin von Buwinckhausen helped organise the ceremonies in the church and castle at Stuttgart.
 The jewels including two garters with diamonds and rubies, and two St Georges with diamonds and rubies, and a gold chain or collar, made by the London goldsmiths, John Spilman and William Herrick.

 In 1599, Frederick I issued an order that a new town should be established at the northern extremity of the Black Forest by the name of Freudenstadt.
 The aim was for the town to become the new residence of the Duchy of Württemberg as it was closer to Mömpelgard than the Württemberg capital Stuttgart.
 However, Frederick I died in 1608, aged 50, in Stuttgart, and his plans never came to fruition.